-The federal and state governments have announced expanded restrictions to business activity and travel to help manage the coronavirus (COVID-19) pandemic.
-This includes:
+Current restrictions to business activity and travel are in place to help manage the coronavirus (COVID-19) pandemic.
+These include:

 - WA border closure

 - changes to liquor licences and restrictions

 - more information

 WA border closures (updated 21 April)

 Stricter WA border controls came into operation from 11.59pm on Sunday 5 April.
 People will no longer be able to enter the state, unless an exemption has been granted, as outlined in the Quarantine (Closing the Border) Directions.

 Exemptions are available for people involved in the following:

 - transport, freight and logistics

 Subject to additional terms and conditions, exemptions may also be granted to: